ScriptRaccoon/CatDat/DATABASE.md

 These tables are abstracted through the `implications_view` view.

 Functor implications may also depend on properties of the domain or codomain category.
-Such dependencies are stored in the table:
+Likewise, morphism implications may depend on properties of the ambient category.
+Such dependencies are stored in the following table:

 - `mapped_assumptions`